-Emma Rose supervises 1 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Emma Rose supervises 3 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 I'm interested in supervising doctoral students in the following areas:

 Contemporary fine art practice with either a discipline or interdisciplinary focus in: film, installation, painting, drawing.

 Psychotherapeutic landscapes, psychological interventions in art with respect to constructs of the self.

 Professor Rose's research investigates the role of art in health and wellbeing underpinned by the theoretical lens of therapeutic landscapes, as it offers a means through which to conceptualise how particular spaces can contribute to an individual’s mental and physical wellbeing.
 She is interested in the diverse experiences of individuals and generational cohorts as they encounter social constructs, benign or oppressive social policy, and the impact of stigma on their wellbeing.

 Through targeted art interventions she aims better to understand the contribution of painting and film-making for health and wellbeing.
 The impacts investigated include the role of creativity in social connectivity and inclusion, self-value and positive identity, and the therapeutics of relational aesthetics.
 The research aims to advance understanding of how individuals can enhance subjective wellbeing regardless of their social or health conditions.